microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Summary

-<br>This application shows how to drive two stepper motors in Full-Step, Half-Step or Microstep, while controlling the acceeleration and deceleration, two stepper motors using AVR16EB32, MPBB, MPBB Adapter and a power supply.
+<br>This application shows how to drive two stepper motors in Full-Step, Half-Step or Microstep, while controlling the acceeleration and deceleration, two stepper motors using AVR16EB32, MPPB, MPPB Adapter and a power supply.

 <br>[Back to Top](#dual-alternate)
 <br>[Back to Related Documentation](#related-documentation)